krupalshah/Composer/README.md

 [![Build Status](https://travis-ci.com/krupalshah/Composer.svg?branch=master)](https://travis-ci.com/krupalshah/Composer)

-Composer helps you to compose chains of interdependent input/output operations such as webservice calls, database read/writes and file I/O with concurrency support using `java.util.concurrent` APIs.
+Composer helps you to compose chains of interdependent input/output tasks such as webservice calls, database read/writes and file I/O with concurrency support using `java.util.concurrent` APIs.
 It is compatible with Java 8+ and Android.

+Most client side mobile/web applications and backend services communicating with each other require a framework in which interdependent asynchronous tasks can be glued together.
+There are many libraries out there which do this very effectively, but some of them are either not available for all JVM based platforms or require a steep learning curve and understanding of different paradigms.
+The main aim of composer is just to provide composability between such tasks with a minimal interface.

 <img src="/raw/legocomposer.jpg?raw=true" width="250" height="250"/>